Electoral Bonds: Not really investments!

 Announced in the Finance Bill of 2017, electoral bonds came into existence in 2018.
 Since then, electoral bonds worth more than Rs.
 10,000 crores have been purchased by political donors.

 - Curb the use of black money in political donations

 - Protect the identity of donors who may be targeted by specific political parties

 - Enable common citizens to fund the political parties of their choice

 Electoral bonds are not ‘bonds’ in the usual sense of the word.

-In general, a bond is an investment instrument that represents a loan given by the buyer of a bond to the issuer of the bond.
+Generally, a bond is an investment instrument representing a loan given by the buyer of a bond to the bond issuer.
 Issuance of a bond is a win-win situation:

 - The bond issuer gets money to conduct and expand their businesses

 - The bond buyer gets interest on his money by making a relatively safe investment